Part 1: Introduction to the Mould Awareness Council and Mould Illness

 Mould in nature:

-• Mould is a natural part of the environment, primarily functioning as a decomposer that breaks down organic material like leaves, wood, and dead animals.
+• Mould is a natural part of the environment, functioning as a decomposer that breaks down organic material like leaves, wood, and dead animals.

 • Outdoor air provides dilution, preventing mould spores from accumulating at high concentrations.